millicast/streaming-sdk-react-native-getting-started/README.md

 Also, add the framework in `Build Phases -> Embed Frameworks` and on `Link Binary With Libraries`.
 1. Then select `Pods` Xcode project and go to `Build Settings -> Search Paths`.

-In `Frameworks Search Paths`, insert the following line:
+- In `Frameworks Search Paths`, insert the following line:
 ```
 $(PROJECT_DIR)/../libWebRTC/WebRTC.xcframework/ios-arm64_x86_64-simulator
 $(PROJECT_DIR)/../libWebRTC/WebRTC.xcframework/tvos-arm64-simulator
 ```

-In `Header Search Paths`, insert the following lines:
+- In `Header Search Paths`, insert the following lines:
 ```
 $(PROJECT_DIR)/../libWebRTC/WebRTC.xcframework/tvos-arm64-simulator
 $(PROJECT_DIR)/../libWebRTC/WebRTC.xcframework/tvos-arm64-simulator/WebRTC.framework/Headers
 ```

-1. Select `TestApp-tvOS` project and use a tvOS simulator with tvOS 16.
+6. Select `TestApp-tvOS` project and use a tvOS simulator with tvOS 16.

-Run the project, you should see the simulator with the app home page with a buttom to subscribe to a stream.
+7. Run the project, you should see the simulator with the app home page with a buttom to subscribe to a stream.

-#### iOS

 ### Android

+The following steps are common for all Android devices.

 1. Clone this repository and move to `tvapp` branch.
 2. To install dependencies, run: